 1.5 - 3

-50-80 cm of snow sits above a weak layer of surface hoar and crust that was buried in mid January.
+Approximately 50 cm of snow sits above a persistent weak layer of surface hoar and crust that was buried in mid-January.
 This layer continues to be reactive to human triggering.
-The trees are not a safe haven right now.

 Aspects: All aspects.